addff/2310-ITT440/10% Individual Assignment/MOHD HAMIZAN/README.md

 The Dash framework is an open-source Python library used for building analytical web applications.
 Developed by Plotly, Dash enables developers to create interactive, web-based data visualizations, dashboards, and applications using Python.

-2. Description
 It's particularly useful for building data visualization tools and dashboards.
 With Dash, you can use Python code to design and customize web-based graphs, charts, and other interactive elements without needing to delve deeply into web development languages like HTML, CSS, or JavaScript.

 3. Significance

-Dash allows users to leverage their existing Python skills to build web-based applications.
+i) Dash allows users to leverage their existing Python skills to build web-based applications.

-Other that, : It enables the creation of interactive and customizable data visualizations, such as graphs, charts, and dashboards, providing a way to communicate data insights effectively.
+ii) It enables the creation of interactive and customizable data visualizations, such as graphs, charts, and dashboards, providing a way to communicate data insights effectively.

-It allows for quick prototyping and development of interactive web applications, saving time and effort for developers who need to showcase their data analysis or models in a user-friendly format.
+iii) It allows for quick prototyping and development of interactive web applications, saving time and effort for developers who need to showcase their data analysis or models in a user-friendly format.

+iv) Dash has a growing community, providing ample resources, documentation, and support.
+This fosters a collaborative environment for developers to learn and share their knowledge.

-4. Demonstrate
+5. Demonstrate

 To use Dash on a Linux system, you'll need Python installed and then you can follow these steps: